 Obtaining lower interest rates

 Will your new loan offer a lower interest rate?
 If so, you could save more toward paying off the principal, and therefore pay off the loan quicker.
 An online loan calculator can help you determine how much you stand to save each month with a lower rate.
-The interest rate doesn't have to drop dramatically to offer a sizable savings.
+The interest rate doesn't have to drop dramatically to offer sizable savings.

 Switching to a hybrid rate mortgage